httpie/cli/README.rst

 2. Streaming becomes enabled even when the output is prettified: It will be applied to **each line** of the response and flushed immediately.
-This makes it possible to have a nice output of long-lived requests, such as one to the Twitter streaming API.
+This makes it possible to have a nice output for long-lived requests, such as one to the Twitter streaming API.